Myrtleford, VIC

 Where is Myrtleford?

-Myrtleford is a suburb of Victoria, Australia.
+Myrtleford is a suburb of Victoria, Australia, in the Alpine local government area.

 What is the population of Myrtleford?